 An important part of the processing of the present invention is carried out by the Texas Instruments DMD interface board.
 This board includes the DMD device and its associated processing structure.
 The board is laid out and operated using proprietary TI techniques.
 TI has indicated that vendors should use the board for their controlling operation.
-The board includes the sensitive DMD mounting as part of the
+The board includes the sensitive DMD mounting as part of the board.

 However, the inventors noticed a problem with using this board in a luminaire.
-Specifically, the inventors found that 55 804 and 806 are mounted in a location that surrounds at least the relatively large size of the board made it difficult to fit properly at an effective location within the luminaire device.
-The DMD position would be undesirably dictated by the positioning of the board.
+Specifically, the inventors found that the relatively large size of the board made it difficult to fit properly at an effective location within the luminaire device.
+The DMD position would be undesirably dictated by the 65 positioning of the board.
 The inventors recognized a need to control the DMD from a location remote from the board, so that the optical position of the DMD device is totally separate from the position of the electrical interface board.
 This allows proper placement of the DMD, taking into account the cooling requirements and optimal angle of illumination.

 According to the present invention, the inventors used a separate interface board for the DMD alone which has the effect of remoting the DMD relative to its interface circuitry.
-A cross section of this board is shown in FIG. 16.
-The DMD is shown with bottom electrical contacts.
-These contacts are usually carefully mated to the corresponding contacts on the circuit board.
-However, the system of the present invention uses an elastomeric interface device to mate between the DMD and a remote card.
+A cross section of this assembly is shown in FIG. 16.
+The DMD 1600 is shown with bottom electrical contacts 1602.
+These contacts are usually carefully mated to the corresponding contacs on the ciruit board.
+However, the system of the present invention uses an elastomeric interface device 1604 to mate between the DMD and a remote card 1600.
 The inventors found that the use of the elastomeric interface devices facilitates the otherwise difficult DMD mounting.